-Everything in Wrath of the Lich King Classic’s five content phases, Phase 1 raids now live
+Everything in Wrath of the Lich King Classic’s five content phases, Phase 2 now live

 Like WoW Classic and Burning Crusade Classic before it, Wrath of the Lich King Classic starts at a late patch (3.3.5) in terms of balance and class changes, but game content will roll out over the course of five phases, as well as a prepatch interval I’m terming “phase zero.”
 It mimics the original game release to an extent, but there will be some items whose availability will be unlocked as well over the course of the phases.

-Wrath Classic is now live, with Phase 1 raids open as of October 6.
+Wrath Classic is now live, with Phase 2 launching on January 17.
 We still don’t know exactly when its subsequent phases will launch, but we can still talk about what they include.
 So let’s take a look at each of Wrath Classic’s phases, and when everything will kick off.

 - A 3-week Scourge invasion event